 One, if not the very first, of the compendia, consisting entirely of selections from Ruskin’s earliest writings: the five Modern Painters volumes, The Seven Lamps of Architecture, and The Stones of Venice.
 Tuthill’s book proved so successful, updated editions appeared over the course of ensuing decades.

-[No editor or date is supplied in the publications below.]
+[No editor's name is supplied in the publications below.]